retueZe/pin-macros/README.md

 ### `pin_field_init!`

-This macro is used to initialize `Option<F>` during the `'a` lifetime but outside the `Self::init` call lifetime, where `F` — a field value type of `Self`.
-It has multiple 2 forms: for owned immovable values and for anything else.
+This macro is used to initialize `Option<F>` during the `'a` lifetime but outside the `Self::init` call lifetime, where `F` is a field value type of `Self`.
+It has two forms: one for owned immovable values and another for anything else.

 ```rust
 // initialization of owned immovable value